NBA : WNBA proposes 22-game regular season in Florida and full salary

 The WNBA He was originally scheduled to start his championship on May 15, with a total of 36 games., but the coronavirus pandemic forced activities to be suspended.

-In the proposal the postseason is said to be as it normally is with first round and second round elimination matches, then series of five games for the semifinals and the finals.
+In the proposal the postseason is said to be as it normally is with first-round and second-round single-elimination games, then series of five matches for the semifinals and the finals.

 In case of contesting the championship, the league proposal indicates that the postseason would end next October.
 In the initial proposal, the league made a 60 percent salary offer, which was rejected by the players’ union.

-Further, the same sources indicate that the league proposal includes other details such as tests for coronavirus detection of female players., coaches and team personnel, upon arrival at the venue where they will compete.
+Further, the same sources indicate that other details such as tests for coronavirus in female players are considered in the league proposal., coaches and team personnel, upon arrival at the venue where they will compete.
 The tests would continue throughout their stay.

 The proposal also indicates that players with children would be allowed to take them with them to the match site, along with someone to take care of them, in such a way that they manage to compete in a family environment that favors them.